phunanon/Insitux/README.md

 - `args` contains a vector of arguments the function was called with.

+- `err-ctx` contains a dictionary of its own source line and column number

 - Arguments can also be accessed through `%0`, `%1`, `%2`, etc, with `%` the
   same as `%0`.